Configuring webMethods.io MFT Settings

 3. Servers

-Configuring Listener Preferences
+Listener Preferences

-You can configure global settings for all listeners.
+Configure global settings for all listeners.
 These settings are applicable for all listeners associated with webMethods.io MFT.

-1. On the navigation pane, select Settings > Listener preferences.
+1. Go to Settings > Listener preferences.

 Field Description